Sent: Monday, December 17, 2012 6:04 PM

 That one says: This is as close to the real Charley's Crab Gazpacho recipe as I'd think you can get without having the actual recipe.

-isn’t intended to duplicate the restaurant recipe exactly.
-It’s only offered as a dish that tastes, in the creator’s opinion, like the
+of recipe isn’t intended to duplicate the restaurant recipe exactly.
+It’s only offered as a dish that tastes, in the creator’s opinion, like the restaurant dish.

 I must take issue with your doubt that the real recipe could use bottled Italian dressing.
 My experience with real restaurant